OweN98/6.824/README.md

 Progress:
-:heavy_check_mark::Lab 1, Lab 2A, Lab 2B basic agree
+:heavy_check_mark::Lab 1, Lab 2A, some test in Lab 2B

 ## Lab 2A:
 ![2A.png](Pics%2F2A.png)